HiSDpackage/soluscape/_AHiSD/AHiSD_English.md

 -   $\text{EigenSol} \left\{ \mathbb{G}(\boldsymbol{x}^{(n+1)}), \left\{\boldsymbol{v}_i^{(n)}\right\}_{i=1}^{k} \right\}$
-    is the eigenvector solver, which can use the direct discretization of HiOSD dynamics or algorithms like LOBPCG.
+    is the eigenvector solver, which can use the direct discretization of HiSD dynamics or algorithms like LOBPCG.

--   The step size $\beta_n$ is similar to that in the HiOSD algorithm and can be handled using Euler's method, line search methods, and the BB step size method.
+-   The step size $\beta_n$ is similar to that in the HiSD algorithm and can be handled using Euler's method, line search methods, and the BB step size method.